-Step 3: Supplemental Items
+Step 4: Supplemental Items

 - Curriculum Vitae

-Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the Graduate School and then sent to the faculty/program for an admission decision.
+Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the Graduate School and then sent to the faculty/program for an admission recommendation.
 The timing of the admission decision depends on each individual program’s deadline and review process.